-To investigate the characteristics of extratropical cyclones we use the Community Earth System Model (CESM, 1.0.1 release; Hurrell et al., 2013).
-It is a state-of-the-art fully-coupled Earth System Model developed by the National Center for Atmospheric Research.
+To investigate the characteristics of extratropical cyclones, we use the Community Earth System Model (CESM, 1.0.1 release; Hurrell et al., 2013).
+It is a state-of-the-art fully coupled Earth system model developed by the National Center for Atmospheric Research.
 CESM relies on the Community Climate System Model (CCSM; Gent et al., 2011) in terms of the model physics, but it contains a carbon cycle module, which is included in its atmosphere, land and ocean components.

-We use the 1° version of the model (used in CMIP-class experiments), i.e., the finite volume core of the atmosphere has a uniform horizontal resolution of $1.25^{\circ} \times 0.9^{\circ}$ at 26 vertical levels.
+We use the 1° version of the model used in Coupled Model Intercomparison Project (CMIP)-class experiments; i.e., the finite volume core of the atmosphere has a uniform horizontal resolution of $1.25^{\circ} \times 0.9^{\circ}$ at 26 vertical levels.
 Compared to the former version of the atmosphere component, important improvements are implemented in the deep convection parameterization by including a dilute plume calculation of convective available potential energy and by introducing the convective momentum transport (Neale et al., 2013).
 Additionally, the cloud fraction method has been modified to reduce the positive bias of wintertime polar clouds.
 Further details on the changes in the atmospheric component are presented in Neale et al. (2013).

 CESM is used to simulate the entire last millennium from AD 850 to 2099.
-The initial conditions for this transient simulation are obtained from a 500-yr control simulation for perpetual AD 850 conditions, which was run into a quasi-equilibrium state (no drift of the global mean temperature in the upper part of the ocean).
-The transient external forcing follows the Paleo Model Intercomparison Project 3 (PMIP3) protocols (Schmidt et al., 2011) and the Coupled Model Intercomparison Project 5 (Taylor et al., 2012).
-It consists of TSI, volcanic and anthropogenic aerosols, land use change, and greenhouse gases (GHGs; Fig. 1).
+The initial conditions for this transient simulation are obtained from a 500-year control simulation for perpetual AD 850 conditions, which was run into a quasi-equilibrium state (no drift of the global mean temperature in the upper part of the ocean).
+The transient external forcing follows the Paleoclimate Modelling Intercomparison Project 3 (PMIP3) protocols (Schmidt et al., 2011) and CMIP5 (Taylor et al., 2012).
+It consists of TSI, volcanic and anthropogenic aerosols, land use change and greenhouse gases (GHGs; Fig. 1).
 Note that the TSI deviates from the PMIP3 protocol in that the amplitude between the Maunder Minimum (1640-1715) and today is doubled.
 Further, the model has enabled the carbon cycle module.
-To extend the simulation beyond AD 2005 the RCP8.5 is applied, which corresponds to a radiative forcing of approximately 8.5 W m-2 by 2100.
+To extend the simulation beyond AD 2005, RCP8.5 is applied, which corresponds to a radiative forcing of approximately 8.5 W m-2 by 2100.
 Further details on the simulation are summarized in Lehner et al. (2015).